Arshavin023/web_scrapping/README.md

-# This repository contains several jupyter notebooks with codes for data web_scrapping from several websites
+# This repository contains several jupyter notebooks with codes for data web_scrapping with BeautifulSoup library and dashboard building with Plotly library